 What is PHIPA?

-In Canada, we have the Personal Health Information Protection Act, also known as PHIPA, which was established in 2004 to govern personal health information.
-Specifically, PHIPA establishes the rules for the collection, use, and disclosure of personal health information about individuals.
+In Ontario, Canada, we have the Personal Health Information Protection Act, also known as PHIPA, which was established in 2004 to govern personal health information.
+Specifically, PHIPA establishes the rules for the collection, use, and disclosure of personal health information of individuals.